 Perform Your Own Preventative Maintenance

 One way we’ve recently started saving money while traveling is by performing some of our own preventative maintenance on our RV.
 We were looking at a copy of an RV service center’s pricing list, and Sean thought he could do much of the items on his own.
-For example, they recommended annual Water Heater Service for $67.50.
-Sean read our owner’s manual, did a little research, then felt confident enough to complete the maintenance tasks on his own.
+For example, they recommended an annual Water Heater Service for $67.50.
+Sean read our owner’s manual, did a little research, and then felt confident enough to complete the maintenance tasks on his own.
 He posted a video about it here.
-Another preventative maintenance task he recently completed that was also listed for $67.50 was annual Battery Service.
+Another preventative maintenance task he recently completed that was also listed for $67.50 was the annual Battery Service.
 Subscribe to our YouTube channel to follow Sean as he learns about more simple maintenance tasks you can do to save money.

 Entertainment

 Finally, we save money while traveling by enjoying as much free fun as we can.
 This includes hiking, biking, visiting beaches, and other nature spots.
-Many cities have a free days, or often evenings, to visit museums.
+Many cities have a free day, or often evenings, to visit museums.
 When we have to pay an entry fee, we’ll look for discounts on Groupon when we’re visiting a new area.
 We also always ask about any military discount.
 There are also museum discount programs that are reciprocal.
 For example, I purchased a membership with the Southeastern Reciprocal Membership Program.
 The family membership is $72.75.
 The admission for the Ringling Museum in Sarasota for a family of four is $60 (2 adults, 2 children).
 If you go to just one other museum on the list, you’ve saved money!
 There’s also the North American Reciprocal Museum (NARM) Association® which has 924 member institutions.
 At every stop in our travels, I write about how I save money.
 Recently we visited Washington DC and I shared some ideas for Budget Friendly Fun in our Nation’s Capital.

 Stick to a Budget

-Click here to get our free Full-Time RV budget worksheets.
+Get our free Full-Time RV budget worksheets.